bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Drizzle
+- Mostly Cloudy
-- 53% humidity
+- 50% humidity
 - 13 mph wind
-- 91% cloud cover
+- 83% cloud cover
 - 31 AQI 🟩
 - 0.83 inches of snow and 0.04 inches of rain expected in the next 48 hours